Your Top 5 Boise Rental Property Improvements to Increase ROI

 April 19, 2024

 The concept of return on investment (ROI) when dealing with rental properties is often looked at in an extremely simplified manner.
-ROI for rental property improvements is calculated as the total cost of upgrades divided by the difference in rent received over a 12 month period.
+ROI for rental property improvements is calculated by taking the annual increase in rent or property value after the improvements and dividing it by the total amount spent on those upgrades.
 However, this is not the full picture.
 Property improvements can have many other knock on effects such as reduced maintenance, higher quality tenants who in turn take better care of the property as well as increased tenant satisfaction resulting in lower vacancy.
-(See our blog post on Increasing Tenant Satisfaction) It's impossible to fully quantify all the outcomes that property improvements will create, but we are able to differentiate between effective and non-effective upgrades.It's important to strike the balance between creating a beautiful and appealing living space, that increases rentability, with a functional rental that reduces maintenance and general wear and tear.
+(See our blog post on Increasing Tenant Satisfaction) It's impossible to fully quantify all the outcomes that property improvements will create, but we are able to differentiate between effective and non-effective upgrades.
+It's important to strike the balance between creating a beautiful and appealing living space, that increases rentability, with a functional rental that reduces maintenance and general wear and tear.

 Furthermore, all rental properties are unique in some way and it's vital to consider which upgrades would be most effective for your specific property.
 Location, for example, is a huge factor.
 Adding a designated parking spot wouldn't have the same impact for an investment property in Star than it would for a rental in downtown Boise.
 Similarly, quartz countertops may mean more to prospective tenants looking to rent in Meridian and Boise as opposed to more rural areas.
 So first, owners need to define who their tenant target market is.
 Only then can they decide which upgrades would be best suited to that particular group.
 It's important to also not make improvements that don't suit the neighborhood.
 Alienating your property from the surrounding area and houses can make it difficult to rent.
 Having said that the most widely accepted and effective rental property improvements include new paint, bathroom and kitchen remodels, new flooring, adding bedrooms and communal space upgrades.
 Let's discuss each of these with particular attention to their effectiveness in the Boise rental market.